Have you ever caught up in a no-clue situation with an application crash?

 Express Status Monitoring is an open-source tool dedicated to monitoring ExpressJS.
 It is a known fact that ExpressJS is the most popular web framework used in NodeJS.

 As you can see in the above snapshot, you can monitor response time, request frequency, status code, CPU/memory utilization, and average load.

-Clinic.js is an open-source library available to integrate with NodeJS applications for monitoring and to get out critical performance parameters out of it.
+Clinic.js is a library available to integrate with NodeJS applications to monitor and get critical performance parameters out of it.
 It is a combination of three main tools – Doctor, Bubbleprof, and Flame.
 Each of these tools is used for different metrics monitoring.

 Monitoring is often ignored yet very critical for application availability.
 With the cost of development being a crucial factor, tools that analyze code, monitor the performance, and provide an insight into errors, are sure of great worth.
-They not only save time and effort but also help you meet SLAs by delivering a faster resolution to the client.
+They save time and effort and help you meet SLAs by delivering a faster resolution to the client.